honeylizard/frontend-challenges/README.md

 - See a summary of their selections on the final step and confirm their order
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+### Solution Features

+- Responsive Design
+- Internationalization Capabilities
+- WCAG 2.0 AA compliance (except for color contrasts as the color scheme is a hard requirement)
+- User can fill out the form and see their progress
+- User will see error messages if they do not correctly enter the requested information
+- User will see a success screen once the form is submitted

+### Notes

+- I did not implement the sticky footer for the buttons on smaller devices screens